-ARRIVAL AND DEPARTURE AUTHORISATION
+ARRIVAL AND DEPARTURE AUTHORISATION (National Principle 1 and 8)

 Our OSHC Service prioritises children's safety at all times.
-We will only release children to an authorised person as named on the child's enrolment form.
-We request families provide current court orders, and parenting plans to ensure our records are up to date.
+Staff and educators will only release children to an authorised person as named on the child's enrolment form.
+Management will request families provide current court orders, and parenting plans to ensure our records are up to date.

-National Regulations require our OSHC Service to keep a record of children and visitor's arrival and departures, with the signatures of the person responsible for verifying the accuracy of the record and the identity of the person collecting the child.
+National Regulations require our OSHC Service to keep a record of children and visitor's arrival and departures, with the signatures of the person responsible for verifying the accuracy of the record and the identity of the person collecting the child or young person.

-Educators will work in collaboration with our Delivery of children to and Collection from Education and Care Premises Policy and Student and Visitors Policy to ensure children feel safe and secure at all times.
+Educators will work in collaboration with our Delivery of children to and Collection from Education and Care Premises Policy, Safe Arrival of Children Policy and Student, Volunteer and Visitors Policy to promote a culture of child safety and wellbeing in the OSHC Service.

-To ensure children's safety, educators have a clear understanding of their legal obligation to check identification when a person is collecting a child from their residence or venue.
-To maintain compliance, parents and educators will complete an [alternate collection form] if they authorise a person who is not on their emergency contact form to pick up their child.
+To ensure children's safety, educators have a clear understanding of their legal obligation to check identification when a person is collecting a child.
+To maintain compliance, parents and educators will complete an alternate collection form if they authorise a person who is not on their emergency contact form to pick up their child.

-[Primary policies - Delivery of children to and Collection from Education and Care Premises Student and Visitors]
+[Primary policies - Delivery of children to and Collection from Education and Care Premises; Safe Arrival of Children's; Student, Volunteer and Visitors]